heig-vd-dai-course/heig-vd-dai-course/05-java-ios/PRESENTATION.md

 ### What will you do?

-- Explore and try-out code examples
+- Explore and try-out the code examples
 - Run benchmarks for different IO types
 - Understand the differences between IO types and their use cases